Peter Williams (swimmer)

 Peter Rowan Williams (born 20 June 1968) is a South African former swimmer who set a world record in the 50 metre freestyle.
 He placed third in the 50 metre freestyle at the 1994 Commonwealth Games, and fourth at the 1992 Summer Olympics.
-At the Olympics he also competed on the South African teams in 4×100 metre freestyle relay and 4×100 metre medley relay, but without reaching the final.
+At the Olympics he also competed on the South African teams in 4×100 metre freestyle relay and 4×100 metre medley relay, but did not reach the final in either.

-Williams was also managed by Hall of Fame Coach Charles McCaffree, who coached at Michigan State University.
+Williams was managed by Hall of Fame Coach Charles McCaffree, who coached at Michigan State University.